A460 road: Wolverhampton – Cannock

 The road begins at the Elephant and Castle Junction with the A449 in Wolverhampton City Centre (although it originally began in Princes Square).
 The junction is named after a pub which once stood at the junction and was controversially demolished overnight.
 The A460 begins as Cannock Road and passes a Home Bargains and an Iceland Foods at Phoenix Retail Park.
 It then heads northeast towards the outskirts of the city passing Springfield and Fallings Park.
 It passes a McDonald's and then meets B4156 to form the Scotlands Roundabout.
 It then passes Wood Hayes and leaves Wolverhampton entering into Staffordshire.
 It becomes the main road through the hamlet of Westcroft and then runs to the west of Essington.
 The road then meets the M54 at Junction 1 and passes Featherstone and Shareshill.
 Then it meets the A462 and M6 at Junction 11.
 This is where it makes the primary road for people travelling northeast and southwest between the two motorways.
+The amount of traffic travelling along the A460 between the two motorways has led to the government announcing that they will create a new link road between the M6 and the M54 avoiding the current A460 route.